It all started…

-And remember, I hadn’t been home for four hours.
-In fact, no one really had.
+And when I say I hadn’t been home, I mean no one had.
 At least not long enough to mess with baking.
-It’d been one of those crazy nights when each of my children needed to be somewhere else—usually across town—every 15 minutes.
-One of those evenings when I put an easy 100 miles–“in city”–on my poor van…just traveling back and forth between high schools… No, supper hadn’t even been thought of, let alone started…
+It had been one of those crazy nights in which each of my children needed to be somewhere else—usually across town—every fifteen minutes.
+An evening where I put an easy one hundred “in city” miles on my poor van.
+Just traveling back and forth between high schools.

-No lights shown on the display, but heat and that appetizing burned smell permeated the house, proving what none of us wanted to believe.
-My husband turned on the exhaust fan, and an hour later, though it was better, it was still hard to touch the outside of the range.
+No lights shown on the display, but blazing heat and that appetizing burned smell permeated the house, proving what none of us wanted to believe.
+My husband turned on the exhaust fan, but, an hour later, it still hurt to touch the outside of the range.

 We unplugged it.

-Ok, now we didn’t have to worry about my house going up in flames, and the Sears guy said it was a matter of an electrical control gone bad, but I had another problem.
-I had 17 people coming to my house for dinner the next day, and while I could use the crock pot and the grill for most of it, I had to bake a cake!
+Ok, now we didn’t have to worry about my house going up in flames, and the Sears guy said it was “just” a matter of an electrical control gone bad.
+However, I had another problem.
+I had seventeen people coming to my house for dinner the next day, and, while I could use the crock pot and the grill for most of it, I had to bake a cake!
 And, no, I couldn’t just go to the store and buy one.
 It was supposed to be a present.
 The kind of home-made goodies you wrapped up carefully in aluminum foil and put in a gift bag…

 What to do, what to do??!!